oerg866/isawait/README.md

 (C) 2022-2023 Eric Voirin (oerg866)
 --

-`ISAWAIT` is a MS-DOS program for Intel I430VX based PC motherboards to set the ISA I/O Recovery Timing.
+`ISAWAIT` is a DOS program to change and set the ISA I/O Recovery Timing.

 This program exists because some boards, such as **ECS P5VX-Be** have BIOSes which sets this up with an optimistic default and have no option in the BIOS to change this.